nbonato/europarliament/README.md

 The page may take a while to load on the first visit.

 ## The page is empty
 Most of the time, the page will be empty, with just the table's header showing.
-This is because the EU parliament only publishe traineehsips two months per year.
+This is because the EU parliament only publishes traineehsips two months per year.
 Currently, since this website has limited usage, I did not create a backup plan of sort for when it is empty, but that is in the cards for the future.

 ## What it does
 Script scraping the [gestmax.eu](ep-stages.gestmax.eu) website listing available traineeships at the European parliament and the number of candidates.